Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/algorithms/neural-nets/transformers/transformers.md

 For unsupervised language model training like GPT, Q, K and V are usually from the same source, so such operation is also called self-attention.

-For the machine translation task, it first applies self-attention separately to source and target sequences (French and English sequences for example), then on top of that it applies another attention where Q is from the target sequence and K, V are from the source sequence.
+For the machine translation task, it first applies self-attention separately to source and target sequences, then on top of that it applies another attention where Q is from the target sequence and K, V are from the source sequence.

+For example, if you translate from English to French, the key is what will map the query in English to the value in French.
+So the K and V will be learned by the encoder, and the decoder will generate the French sentence (token by token), by querying the English sentence.

 For recommendation systems, Q can be from the target items, K, V can be from the user profile and history.